Vorkharium/vorkharium.github.io/_posts/2024-11-19-HTB-Flight-Write-up.md

 This is a Microsoft IIS website.
 The directories of these kind of websites are located at C:\inetpub.
 We cant access the C:\inetpub directory with svc_apache and S.Moon, but C.Bum would probably give us access.

 ### Using RunasCs.exe to get access as C.Bum
-Lets create another shell.php to open another shell session using PHP Ivan Sincek reverse shell since our first shell is forwarding with chisel.exe:
+Lets create another shell.php to open another shell session using PHP Ivan Sincek reverse shell, our first shell is forwarding with chisel.exe:

 ```shell
 # Copy the shell.php